abnerrjo/BlogSourceCode/source/_posts/2017-06-10-intepreting-a-hand-drawn-hash-game.markdown

 comments: true
 categories: [c++, computer vision, opencv, tutorials]
 ---
-Hey!
+Bonjour!
 In this tutorial I will show you how to interpret a hand-drawn hash game to determine who's the winner (if any).
-See example below:
+See the example below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XHP72q16iU8" frameborder="0" allowfullscreen></iframe>